w5xd/WriteLogWizards/README.md

 Developing in VS 2008 can target both WriteLog versions 11 and 12.
 Developing in VS 2013 targets only WriteLog version 12.
 (The VS2013 C++ runtime is not installed by the WL11 installer.
-But modules developed with VS 2013 will work on WL11 if that runtime happens to be already installed.)
+Modules developed with VS 2013 happen to work on WL11 if that runtime happens to be already installed.)

 <h2>The Directory Structure</h2>